-Sunday School/Youth Fellowship will meet from 4 p.m. to 5:30 p.m. twice a month starting Nov.
-3.
+Sunday School/Youth Fellowship meets from 4 p.m. to 5:30 p.m. on the first and third Sundays each month..

 Activities include a children's chapel service, snacks and age-appropriate activities for those from pre-K through high school.